Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

 \subsection{Importance sampling of extreme double jet summers}

-The persistent double jet structures analysed in the previous sections are extremely rare.
-Even in the CESM1.2 data, statistical uncertainties are still very large for the most rare and persistent events.
+The persistent double jet structures analyzed in the previous sections are defined as events in the upper 5\% of the double jet index distribution and further constrained by long persistence, which makes them extremely rare.
+Even in the CESM1.2 data, statistical uncertainties remain large for the most extreme and long-lasting events.
 Here we apply a rare events algorithm to new simulations with CESM1.2 as described in \cref{subsec:rea}, in order to oversample model trajectories characterized by persistent double jet states. \Cref{fig:rt-gktl-k001}a shows the histograms and kernel density estimations of the double jet index, averaged over 90 days, for the control run (orange) and simulations with the rare events algorithm (blue).
 We can see that the algorithm successfully performs an importance sampling of the distribution, by sampling more efficiently the upper tail and even events which were not present in the control distribution.
 The typical value for the double jet index in the resampled distribution is 11.3 m s$^{-1}$, corresponding to the 100-year return level, which is very much rare in the control run.

-In \cref{fig:rt-gktl-k001}b, we plot the return time of the 90-day double jet index for both the control and the rare events algorithm simulations.
-A description of how these curves are obtained can be found in \cref{supmat:rt_curves} .
-The black curve is evaluated using the control run.
+In \cref{fig:rt-gktl-k001}b, we plot the return time of the 90-day double jet index for both the control and the rare events algorithm simulations, and ERA5.
+A description of how these curves are obtained can be found in \cref{supmat:rt_curves}.
+The black curve is evaluated using the control run, while the green one using ERA5 reanalysis data.
 The blue curve is obtained by computing return time curves for each of the 10 ensemble experiments with the rare events algorithm, and then averaging over the 10 results.
 The shaded area indicates the uncertainty computed as one standard deviation of the sample average (see \cref{supmat:rt_curves} and \citep{ragone_computation_2018} and \citep{ragone_rare_2021} for a more detailed description of the procedure).
 We can see that thanks to the rare events algorithm we are able to sample events with return times up to $10^5$ years, with a computational cost of $10^3$ years of simulations.